randallli/randallli.github.io/cup.md

 ## Lose
 * Spill your cup of water.
-* Once you have no water in your cup you are not allowed to attack anyone else.
+* Once you have no water in your cup you are out for that round (not allowed to attack anyone else).

 ## Win
 * Bump or